cpc1992/airbnb-tableizer/README.md

 ## Usage notes:

 * Some listings incorrectly write their bed & bedroom data into the bathroom attribute.
 * If you get a server error, try again later or try with a different link.
 This happens occasionally when the destination is somewhere outside of the US.
+Or if this is  the first request of the day and Vercel has to cold start.
 * the "Accurate" column indicates whether the price is the true price after all the service/cleaning fees or not.

 ## Technologies used: